Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 = nd − (# of long linear chains)

-Long Chain Rule: The first player tries to make (# of dots) + (# of long linear chains) to be even and the second player to be odd. ∎
+Long Chain Rule: The first player tries to make (# of dots) + (# of long linear chains) even while the second player tries to make it odd. ∎

 In some publications on the DOTS game two unnecessary assumptions are made to derive the Long Chain Rule.

-So the first player wants nt = (# of turns) to be odd to make the first and last move and win.
+So the first player wants nt = (# of turns) to be odd to be able to make the first and last move and win.

 But we know that these 2 assumptions are not necessary for the Long Chain Rule to be true.
 The next example will demonstrate this.

-The Long Chain Rule gives a necessary and sufficient condition for one player to be the first to play in the opened first long chain in the endgame.
+The Long Chain Rule gives a necessary and sufficient condition to decide which player is the first to play in the first opened long chain in the endgame.
+This player P can choose whether to play DD/DDD or not to play DD/DDD.
+We have 2 cases.

 If the first long chain is a loop then in the worst case the first chain has 4 boxes and the incentive is 4 and then whether one plays DDD or not, both players will get the same number of points in the endgame.
-But if the incentive is >4, playing DDD will give more points and if the incentive is <4 then not playing DDD will give more points because the loop has at least 4 boxes.
-And if the first long chain being a loop has more than 4 boxes then this player will get more points even if the incentive is 4.
+But if the incentive is >4, then playing DDD will give more points and if the incentive is <4 then not playing DDD will give more points because the loop has at least 4 boxes.
+And if the first long chain is a loop with more than 4 boxes, then P will get these extra points as an advantage in the end game, even if the incentive is 4.

 On this board an odd number of 5×3 = 15 moves have been made.
 Move 16 will open the first long chain which satisfies the formula we derived: 16 = (# of dots) - (# of linear long chain) = 20 − 4.
 Whoever makes this move, in this case player B, will lose if player A plays DD appropriately.